- Enrollment Advising

 - Class Schedule Change Deadlines

-Advising Period for Fall 2018 Enrollment is April 2-13
+Advising Period for Spring 2019 Enrollment is October 1-12

 Your staff adviser in 121 Gilman is available to guide you in course selection, completion of degree requirements, and other academic decision-making.
-Use these links to College of Chemistry degree requirements to plan your Fall 2018 schedule:
+Use these links to College of Chemistry degree requirements to plan your Spring 2019 schedule:

 Chemistry and Chemistry Transfer Program